 No fewer than three of my pieces in the publications deal directly with personal experiences of men abusing positions of power.
 They are my stories that are true and relevant to the systemic issues at play, and I have chosen not to unpublish and silence myself in the name of deplatforming someone else.
 I stand by the work, its association with the magazines, and the overall community even as I denounce the individual’s misconduct.
 If I thought other editors had participated in, enabled, or covered for abuse, it would be a different story.

 As a former union organizer, I take solidarity seriously, knowing full well it’s a messy, multivocal process.
 Not everyone made my same choice, and that’s okay.
-I’d written a longer reflection on this episode but decided to shorten and anonymize it now that the acute incident has passed.
 I’m leaving this post as a record that I’m aware of and don’t condone what happened.
 I found it extremely upsetting and disheartening, and like many other editors and contributors who disavow harassment, I made the decision to leave my work up after careful consideration.

 I hold out hope for the potential of change, growth, and restorative justice in general, and in this situation in particular, but the resolution will fall to the parties more directly involved.